-The PNWU student acknowledges that, from the time of acceptance to the University and until withdrawal or graduation from the University, the student may be subject to psychiatric, psychological, or medical assessment and/or evaluation and/or treatment to ensure fitness for duty as the University sees fit.
+The student may be subject to psychiatric, psychological, or medical assessment and/or evaluation and/or treatment to ensure fitness for duty as the University sees fit.
 Any student need for psychiatric, psychological, or medical assessment and/or treatment whether voluntary or due to a recommendation or requirement by the Student Progress Committee, or any other PNWU official will be at the sole expense of the student.